Joudacasa/forge/README.md

 # forge
-A code IDE like Cursor but with no limits agent, for totaly free.
+A code IDE like Cursor but with no limits agent, for totaly free (actualy in development).